 February 26, 2012

 "I'm sorry, but this call cannot be completed as dialed," said a robotic female voice.
-"Please, hang up, check—"
+"Please hang up, check—"

 "Fuck," Rocky hissed, ending the call.
 "Fuck, fuck, fuck!"

 After graduating from high school, Rafe had moved to California with the garage band he had formed his freshman year of high school, hoping to make it big.
 They hadn't, of course, though they were talented and had made a decent splash.
-For nearly seven years, they had toured, playing for a small core of diehard fans, all across the country.
-Until a year and a half ago, when the lead singer, Kassy, had split up with the bassist, Rafe, and Last Minute Lullaby had broken apart.
+For nearly seven years, they had toured, playing for a small core of diehard fans, at small venues across the country.
+Until a year and a half ago, when the lead singer, Kassy, split up with the bassist, Rafe, and Last Minute Lullaby had broken apart.

 "Rocky?" he asked cautiously.
 "What's wrong, Lil Bit?"